A Facebook executive admitted Monday the global social network might be bad for democracy.

 Commenting on Russian meddling in the U.S. election, the rise of fake news and the spread of political harassment, Samidh Chakrabarti, Facebook’s civic engagement product manager, wrote: “I wish I could guarantee that the positives are destined to outweigh the negatives, but I can‘t.”

-Chakrabarti blogged that Facebook had made a positive impact in the past, such as during the Arab Spring, but admitted the company faces some big issues today.
+Chakrabarti blogged that Facebook had made a positive impact in the past, such as during the Arab Spring, but he admitted the company faces some big issues today.

 “As unprecedented numbers of people channel their political energy through this medium, it’s being used in unforeseen ways with societal repercussions that were never anticipated,” he wrote.